 Chavis Lickvar-Armstrong is an assistant researcher for the Center for Public Partnerships and Research at the University of Kansas, and she is a 2017 KWEN Co-Chair.
 She writes case studies, conducts needs assessments, develops strategic plans and trains/coaches grantees towards the mission of optimizing the well-being of at risk children, youth and families.
 Through her work, she has traveled the state and parts of the nation developing and pushing initiatives that she hopes will better the lives of young people that have already faced too many challenges.
 Chavis is passionate about the environment because learning about the Earth’s mechanisms and the creatures that inhabit it served as a bright spot during her youth.
 She received her Bachelor’s degree in Environmental Studies from KU in 2007.

 Sue Kidd is in her legacy years.
-She is a 2017 KWEN Co-Chair and is the Coordinator of the Kansas Character Development Coalition and lead the team in developing and implementing Social, Emotional, and Character Development Standards for Kansas students Birth through High School.
-She is a Leadership Coach certified by the International Coaching Federation.
-Sue is the Team Leader for the Prairie Walks at the annual Symphony in the Flint Hills.
-Sue has a MS in Curriculum and Instruction, Environmental Education plus Gifted Education Certification.
-She served on the National Revision Team of the Project Learning Tree and is a long-time member of the Kansas Association for Conservation and Environmental Education.
-She has also served in a leadership capacity for a variety of educational and civic organizations.
-A life-long gardener and animal steward, Sue shares her love of the outdoors with her husband of 53 years, Randy Kidd, three talented, creative, and resilient daughters, eight amazing grandchildren and one perfect great-grandson.
-KWEN is an example of the unique power and influence that women bring to the table.
-Women exhibit both the Power of One as well as underscore the quote by Margaret Mead…”Never doubt that a small group of thoughtful, committed citizens can change the world.
+She is a 2017 KWEN Co-Chair and as the Coordinator of the Kansas Character Development Coalition lead in developing and implementing Social, Emotional, and Character Development Standards for Kansas students Birth-High School.
+She has a MS in Curriculum and Instruction, Environmental Education, and Gifted Education Certification from Kansas State University and was a Leadership Coach certified by the International Coaching Federation.
+She served on the National Revision Team of the Project Learning Tree and is a long-time member of the Kansas Association for Conservation and Environmental Education (KACEE).
+She was Co-Director of the Matfield Green Summer Workshops, an Annenberg Foundation grant supported project through the Land Institute.
+For the past 15 years she has been the Team Leader for the Prairie Walks at the annual Symphony in the Flint Hills and has also served in a leadership capacity for a variety of educational and civic organizations.
+A life-long gardener and animal steward, Sue shares her love of the outdoors with her family and friends.
+Sue believes KWEN is an example of the unique power and influence that women bring to the table and underscores the quote by Margaret Mead… “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it’s the only thing that ever has.”